╌>

 Professor Expert

-2 Perrie Halpern R.A.
-2 days ago
+2 Perrie Halpern R.A. one month ago

 I have been sucking it up till now, but he is now an actual danger to the world order.
 He is Putin's toy and Europe should take note.